“Paris is always a good idea.” – Audrey Hepburn

 From here grab a metro to perhaps our favorite museum in the world – the Orsay.
 French Impressionism remains one of the most popular forms of art in the world and this is the greatest museum of French Impressionism anywhere.
 It is also a really great space.
 Built in an old repurposed train station it is well laid out and a pleasure to visit – IF you follow our skip the line recommendations.
 Allow at least 2 hours (preferably 3 – 4).

-Dinner at one of our recommended Paris restaurants.
+Have dinner at Jais or one of our recommended Paris restaurants.

 Day 4